GitHubSergio/photodiary/README.md

 ## PostAddScreen

 Here to explore the image picker from the RNCommunity.
-To select an image I created a custom hook **useImagePicker**
+To select an image I created a custom hook **useImagePicker**.

 ```
 export const useImagePicker = () => {